Regulus343/Nxs/readme.md

 	nxt.apiServerCORS=true

-If you intend to change the `nxt.apiServerPort` variable, make sure you also change the `apiServerPort` variable in `html/nxs/assets/js/config.js` to match it.
+If you intend to change the `nxt.apiServerPort` variable, make sure you also change the `apiServerPort` variable in `html/nxs/assets/js/config/default.js` to match it or define it in `html/nxs/assets/js/config/custom.js`:

+	Config.apiServerPort = 7876;

-**Prior to Version 0.8:**
+**Manual Installation Prior to Version 0.8:**

+To install Nxs, first [install the official Nxt client](http://www.nxtcrypto.org/nxt-coin/client-download).
+Make sure you check the SHA-256 hash to verify its integrity.
+Then, unzip the files into a directory.

 Next, [download Nxs](https://github.com/Regulus343/Nxs/archive/master.zip) and copy the directory to the `webapps/root` directory of the Nxt client and rename it to `nxs`.
 Then, open `etc/webdefault.xml` and add this to the `default` servlet, perhaps below `useFileMappedBuffer`: